 - 1. A cumulative Grade Point Average of 3.75 or above.

-- 2. A verbal GRE score of at least 163 AND
+- AND

-- 3. Some relevant language preparation
+- 2. Some relevant language preparation

 Applicants with a Bachelor's in religion or related fields who do not meet these criteria will be accepted to the M.A. program.
 Upon successful completion of this advanced degree, they may apply to the doctoral program.